armory/knowledge-base/_posts/admin/2018-08-22-igor-caching-thresholds.md

     pollingSafeguard:
        itemUpperThreshold: 1000  # change your limits for all monitors
 ```
+Increasing the `itemUpperThreshold` will allow Igor to respond to more changes in the given timeframe specified by `pollInterval`.

 ## More information
 This affects Armory versions >= v1.13.7.